carlnordenfelt/lulo-plugin-ssm-get-parameters/README.md

 ## Usage
 ### Properties
 * Names: An array of parameter names to fetch.
+Required.
+* Prefix: A prefix which will be stripped from each ParameterName before responding.
+Optional.

 ### Return Values
 The parameter values can be accessed via Fn::GetAtt for each valid Parameter Name: